codehubasa/Aurora-Scholarship-Portal/README.md

 It serves students by providing a centralized, easy-to-use, and responsive platform where they can view, apply, and manage scholarship applications.
 Our project adds value by reducing barriers and increasing accessibility to education funding.

-🧠 Team & Approach

-Team Name:
-code crackers

-Team Members:

-Asmita Banerjee
-Ankana Sadhukhan
-Isha Chakraborty
-Our Approach:
+My Approach:

-We chose this problem because educational opportunities should be available to every student, no matter where they come from.
+I chose this problem because educational opportunities should be available to every student, no matter where they come from.
 Key Challenges Addressed: Building an organized, visually appealing platform using only client-side technologies.
 Breakthroughs: Successfully implemented LocalStorage for data persistence and used Google Charts for dynamic application analytics.
 🛠️ Tech Stack